Amirhf1/server-bootstrapper/README.md

 5. **Celebrate Fast Installation:**
    Once the installation is complete, celebrate the time saved and dive straight into developing your Laravel application.

-## Customization

-Laravel Fast Install provides a range of customizable options to suit your project requirements.
-Edit the configuration files in the `config/` directory to tailor the installation to your needs.

 ## Contributing

 If you have ideas for improvement, feel free to contribute!
 Fork the repository, make your changes, and submit a pull request.
 Together, let's make server installation for Laravel applications even faster and more efficient.